 Alex is a sociologist working in the Centre for Human Centred Design, at City, University of London.
 Showing a broad fasciation for the entanglements between social life and machines, his research ranges from empirical studies of technology in everyday life to speculative design interventions—both large and small.
 Across these realms, he draws on a feminist technoscience to ask questions about the co-constitutive roles human-machine composites play in forms of knowing and being, and how they might open up possibilities for fundamental transformations in society.
 Most recently, he’s begun to wonder about the abilities of humans and non-humans, together, and to speculate on hybrid compositions that enlarge capacity and offer the chance of something different-than, something more-than.

-Bill Gaver (Goldsmiths, University of London)
+A keynote by Bill Gaver (Goldsmiths, University of London)

-Christian Heath (King's College London)
+A keynote by Christian Heath (King's College London)

-Susanne Bødker (Aarhus University)
+A keynote by Susanne Bødker (Aarhus University)

 Susanne Bødker is Professor at the Department of Computer Science at Aarhus University in Denmark.
 She co-manages the interdisciplinary Center for Participatory IT, and heads the recently started ERC project on Common Interactive Objects.
 She does participatory design, computer supported collaborative work and activity theory.
 Email: email@example.com